Language

 The verification also includes the examination of check digits.
 The fact is that some data portions in the MRZ can be converted to a number by certain arithmetic operations following the ICAO algorithm.
 This number is a check digit.

 The data in the MRZ and the RFID chip can be cross-checked at this stage as well.
-However, not all IDV providers offer this feature.
+However, not all identity verification providers offer this feature.
 Regula does.

 Final thoughts